International sanctions during apartheid: 1980s

 An oil embargo was introduced on 20 November 1987 when the United Nations General Assembly adopted a voluntary international oil embargo.

 While international opposition to apartheid grew, the Nordic countries, and Sweden in particular, provided both moral and financial support for the African National Congress (ANC).
 Pope John Paul II was an outspoken opponent of apartheid.
 In September 1988, he made a pilgrimage to countries bordering South Africa, while demonstratively avoiding South Africa itself.
 During his visit to Zimbabwe, he called for economic sanctions against the South African government.
 Other Western countries adopted a more ambivalent position at first.
 The Nixon administration implemented a policy known as the Tar Baby Option, pursuant to which the US maintained close relations with the Apartheid South African government.

-Many criticised disinvestment because of its economic impact on ordinary black South Africans, such as British Prime Minister Margaret Thatcher, who described sanctions and disinvestment as "the way of poverty, starvation and destroying the hopes of the very people – all of them—whom you wish to help."
-John Major, then her Foreign Secretary, said disinvestment would "feed white consciences outside South Africa, not black bellies within it", although in 2013, he said that the Conservative Government led by Margaret Thatcher was wrong to oppose tougher sanctions against South Africa during the apartheid era.
+Disinvestment was also criticised on the basis its impact would harm ordinary black South Africans.
+British Prime Minister Margaret Thatcher described sanctions and disinvestment as "the way of poverty, starvation and destroying the hopes of the very people – all of them—whom you wish to help."
+Her stance may have been influenced by the views of her policy adviser, George Guise, who believed the economic damage inflicted by trade sanctions risked destabilising the country and causing a civil war.
+John Major, then Foreign Secretary under Thatcher, said disinvestment would "feed white consciences outside South Africa, not black bellies within it".
+However, in 2013 he said that Thatcher's government had been wrong to oppose tougher sanctions against South Africa during the apartheid era.
 Thatcher and United States President Ronald Reagan favoured the "constructive engagement" policy with the apartheid government, the former vetoing the imposition of UN economic sanctions and the latter opposing pressure from Congress and his own party for tougher sanctions until his veto was overridden.

 Many conservatives opposed the disinvestment campaign, accusing its advocates of hypocrisy for not also proposing that the same sanctions be leveled on either the Soviet Union or the People's Republic of China.
 Libertarian Murray Rothbard also opposed this policy, asserting that the most-direct adverse impact of the boycott would actually be felt by the black workers in that country, and the best way to remedy the problem of apartheid was by promoting trade and the growth of free market capitalism in South Africa.
 The Reagan administration evaded international sanctions and provided diplomatic support in international forums for the South African government.."
 U.S. government justification for supporting the Apartheid regime were publicly given as a belief in "free trade" and the perception of the anti-communist South African government as a bastion against Marxist forces in Southern Africa, for example, by the military intervention of South Africa in the Angolan Civil War in support of right-wing insurgents fighting to topple the government.
 The American Legislative Exchange Council (ALEC), a conservative lobbying organisation, actively campaigned against divesting from South Africa throughout the 1980s.